Skip to main content

 I'm a federal employee.
 Will I receive a paycheck?

 All federal employees are guaranteed back pay once the federal government reopens, thanks to the Government Fair Employee Treatment Act, which guarantees back pay for federal employees for that and all future shutdowns (though not federal contractors).
-However, there are currently news reports that government officials are threatening to withhold back pay.
-We'll publish any updates to this issue as we get them.

 What's going on at the IRS?
 Is it open?